-Priority Non-Tax Claim Any claim entitled to priority under the Bankruptcy Code other than Administrative under the Bankruptcy Code.

-Expense Claims and Priority Tax Claims.

-Priority Tax Claim A claim of a governmental entity for taxes that are entitled to priority in payment

-Purchase Agreement Purchase Agreement, dated as of August 9, 2002, among GCL, GC Holdings, the

-JPLs, STT and Hutchison, under which STT and Hutchison agree to invest in New arising in connection with the purchase or sale of a security of any of the Debtors, for damages from the purchase or sale of any such security, or for reimbursement or contribution on account of any such claim.
+Other Secured Claims Any claim secured by collateral that is not a Lender Claim.
+Petition Date The date the Debtors' chapter 11 cases were commenced (January 28, 2002, August 4, 2002, April 24, 2002 or August 30, 2002).
+Plan- or Plan of Reorganization The Debtors' Joint Plan of Reorganization Under Chapter 11 of the Bankruptcy Code annexed as Exhibit A to this Disclosure Statement.
+Plan Securities The New Senior Secured Notes, the New Preferred Stock, and the New Common Stock.
+Priority Non-Tax Claim Any claim entitled to priority under the Bankruptcy Code other than Administrative Expense Claims and Priority Tax Claims.
+Priority Tax Claim A claim of a governmental entity for taxes that are entitled to priority in payment under the Bankruptcy Code.
+Purchase Agreement Purchase Agreement, dated as of August 9, $2002,2002$ among GCL, GC Holdings, the JPLs, STT and Hutchison, as may be amended from time to time, under which STT and Hutchison agree to invest in New Global Crossing.
+See sections II.B and VI.NQ.4.
+Schemes of Arrangement Any schemes of arrangement under section 99 of the Bermuda Companies Act 1981 implemented in connection with the proceedings in the Supreme Court of Bermuda for the Debtors that are Bermuda companies.
+Securities Litigation Claim Any claim against the Debtors, whether or not the subject of an existing lawsuit, arising in connection with the purchase or sale of a security of any of the Debtors, for damages from the purchase or sale of any such security, or for reimbursement or contribution on account of any such claim.
 Securities Litigation Claims include claims based on allegations that the Debtors made false and misleading statements and engaged in other deceptive acts in connection with the sale of securities.
 STT Singapore Technologies Telemedia Pte Ltd, one of the investors in New Global Crossing Subsidiaries Direct or indirect, majority owned subsidiaries of GCL (as such term is more specifically defined in the Purchase Agreement).
 Tax Code Title 26 of U.S. Code Voting Agent See section I of this Disclosure Statement for contact information.
-Voting Deadline [date], is the last date for the actual receipt of ballots to accept or reject the Plan by the Voting Agent.
+Voting Deadline [date], November 22, 2002, is the last date for the actual receipt of ballots to accept or reject the Plan by the Voting Agent.